OdayAli2249/Q-Interpreter/README.md

 ## Description

-The Q Interpreter is a Java-based project developed using JavaCC, aimed at interpreting the Q programming language.
+The Q Interpreter is a Java-based project developed using JavaCC, aimed at interpreting the Q programming language (my made up programming language :-) ).
 This project provides a parser capable of understanding Q code through the utilization of tokens and grammars defined in a `.jj` file.
 JavaCC then generates a set of files that serve as the lexical and syntax analyzers, constructing a parse tree from the input code.

 At its core, the Q Interpreter converts Q code into Java programs.
 This conversion process involves utilizing the generated parser to construct a parse tree, where each node represents a language construct such as statements, conditions, loops, or functions.
 The parse tree is composed of Java objects of the `TreeNode` class, an abstract class containing a list of children nodes and an abstract `execute` function that leverages the current context to execute the corresponding node.